 Another quote meme going around on the Internet claims to be from Sitting Bull (Tatanka Iyotake), the famous Hunkpapa Lakota Sioux chief.
-A fascinating man in a difficult time.
+A fascinating man in a difficult time, and a source of inspiration today.
 He was brave, intelligent and, from all accounts, wise.
 So when I read the quote below, I was torn.
 It’s a good comment, one that sounds like it should come from a wise man.
 But was that wise man really Sitting Bull?

 For us, warriors are not what you think of as warriors.
 The warrior is not someone who fights, because no one has the right to take another’s life.
 The warrior, for us, is one who sacrifices himself for the good of others.
 His task is to take care of the elderly, the defenseless, those who cannot provide for themselves, and above all, the children, the future of humanity.

 This one is repeated by Native Americans and on native sites as well, so perhaps it has some validity, but none of them ascribe any source to it, either.

 I have yet to find any source that shows when or where Sitting Bull actually said it.
 So until then, it remains classified as a bad meme and likely by someone else.

 I suspect it’s more wishful thinking than accurate attribution.
 We want our cultural, folk and personal heroes to sound wise and inspiring, so we attribute to them something that we believe they would have, could have, or should have said, often without checking back to be sure they actually said it.
 And when we do it online, we create a meme that gets spread like those crazy emails about Microsoft promising us millions if we just forward it to everyone we know.

 Wikiquotes — a generally reliable source — has several quotations from Sitting Bull, all properly attributed.
 This is not among them, and is not even among the many unsourced quotes it lists.
 The quote itself is not found anywhere on WikiQuotes by any other author.